 Before starting this module, you should already:

 These articles will provide instruction on the fundamental layout tools and techniques available in CSS.
 At the end of the lessons is an assessment to help you check your understanding of layout methods by laying out a webpage.

 - Introduction to CSS layout

-- This article will recap some of the CSS layout features we've already touched upon in previous modules — such as different
+This article will recap some of the CSS layout features we've already touched upon in previous modules — such as different

 displayvalues — and introduce some of the concepts we'll be covering throughout this module.